On the role of higher-order interactions towards first synchronization time: Abstract

 \section{Abstract}

-Understanding how large complex networks achieve synchronization is a problem of fundamental interest, and is typically studied in the asymptotic steady-state regime.
-In contrast, this study investigates how higher-order interactions affect the time required to reach steady-state synchronization in a complex dynamical system.
-To this end, an analytical expression for the first synchronization time is derived using the Ott-Antonsen ansatz on a Kuramoto oscillator network with higher-order interactions.
-Subsequent numerics reveal that increasing coupling strengths accelerates the transition to synchronization, whereas increasing the interaction order produces non-monotonic behavior.
-In particular, the inclusion of triadic interactions accelerates synchronization, whereas further incorporating higher-order interactions progressively delays convergence to the steady state, in some regimes even falling below the pairwise case.
+This study investigates transient collective dynamics, with a focus on how higher-order interactions impact the time required to reach steady-state synchronization.
+Assuming a large ensemble of deterministic and globally coupled Kuramoto oscillators with Cauchy-distributed natural frequencies, an expression for the first synchronization time is derived using the Ott-Antonsen ansatz.
+Subsequent numerics reveal that (i) increasing the coupling strengths for a fixed interaction order accelerates the transition to synchronization and (ii) increasing the interaction order for fixed interaction strength produces non-monotonic behavior.
+In particular, the inclusion of triadic interactions generally accelerates synchronization, whereas further higher-order interactions progressively delay convergence to the steady state, in some regimes even falling below the pairwise level.
+Ultimately, for very large interaction orders, the dynamics revert to pairwise-like behavior.
+Simulations of the system equations for different parameter combinations support these observations, while the asymptotic case is interpreted through the nonlinear structure of the order-parameter dynamics.

 \begin{quotation} Higher-order interactions are crucial components of real physical systems.
 However, while their role in shaping steady-state dynamics is well studied, their influence on transient dynamics remains less understood.
-This work investigates one such transient measure, namely, the first synchronization time of the Kuramoto model, and its dependence on the strength and order of interaction.
-The results indicate that, although increasing the coupling strength monotonically speeds up synchronization, increasing the interaction order yields a non-monotonic response.
-These observations have significant implications for complex systems in which controlling the timescale of synchronization is crucial, such as epileptic dynamics in the brain and the movement of unmanned aerial vehicles. \end{quotation}
+This work investigates one such transient measure, namely, the first synchronization time in a globally coupled Kuramoto model, and its dependence on the strength and order of interaction.
+The obtained results indicate that, although increasing the coupling strength monotonically speeds up synchronization, increasing the interaction order yields a non-monotonic response that can be attributed to the nonlinear structure of the order parameter dynamics. \end{quotation}